trzsz/trzsz-go/README.md

 ### on Server

-*The `Go` version is under development.
-Please use the `Python` version instead.
-GitHub: https://github.com/trzsz/trzsz*

 Similar to lrzsz ( rz / sz ), command `trz` to upload files, command `tsz /path/to/file` to download files.

 For more information, see the website of trzsz: [https://trzsz.github.io](https://trzsz.github.io/).